On A Roller Coaster Where Is Maximum Potential Energy

 When kinetic energy is minimized, potential energy must be maximized to maintain the total energy balance.
 This relationship explains why the highest point corresponds to maximum potential energy.

 Additionally, the coaster's design ensures that the maximum potential energy is sufficient to carry it through the entire track.
-Still, engineers calculate the energy needed to overcome friction, air resistance, and complete inversions or other elements.
+And engineers calculate the energy needed to overcome friction, air resistance, and complete inversions or other elements.
 If the initial potential energy is inadequate, the coaster might stall before completing the circuit.

-This is the bit that actually matters in practice Most people skip this — try not to..
+This is the bit that actually matters in practice Easy to understand, harder to ignore..

 Practical Implications in Roller Coaster Design